TerribleBrad/Wind-of-Kine/README.md

 If you want to take a look at the full modlist here is the link: https://modwat.ch/u/TerribleBrad/plugins

 **Please read the ReadMe in Full.
-The installation process is not completed once you have finished the Wabbajack installation.**
+The installation process is not completed once you have finished the Wabbajack installation.
+Do not report issues/bugs/errors to mod authors seek out help from me or the other folks on the Wabbajack Discord**

 Wabbajack Link: https://drive.google.com/file/d/1yWriviHTeducFEP-7TNCU16efVCWkoad/view?usp=sharing

 # Noteworthy Mods and what gameplay to expect.

-An entire document has been made to give you as much information as I could without going too deep in analysis of mods.
-This document is called **[Modified Gameplay.md](https://github.com/SovnSkyrim/Aldrnari/blob/main/Modified%20Gameplay.md)** and acts as a second readme for the core gameplay and questions about what to expect.
-So go read [it](https://github.com/SovnSkyrim/Aldrnari/blob/main/Modified%20Gameplay.md)!
+Streamlined Skyrim will drastically change your game.
+Perk trees will have new and interesting perks that offer more build flexibility.
+Combat is akin to what you might see in a Witcher or Dark Souls game.
+All of the best quests and followers are in the list to make sure there is always something new to do.
+The game is rather difficult, but still fair.
+Roleplay mechanics have been added to further enhance Skyrim's replayablity.

+General Gameplay

+Vokrii Minimalistic Perks is used to overhaul the perk tree allowing for new and unique character builds.
+Vanilla spells, scrolls and staffs are overhauled with Odin Magic of Skyrim which also adds some new spells that fit seemlessly into the game.
+Trade and Barter is used to make Skyrim's economy less forgiving making it more difficult to make coin.
+For those who love playing hero characters Lawbringer allows you to truly rid Skyrim of all of its atrocities.

+Combat

+SkySA Attack Commitment and True Directional Movement are the bread and butter of Streamlined Skyrim's combat overhaul.
+SkySA forces you to commit to your attacks and TDM allows for movement in all directions and target lock on.
+You are able to dodge enemies attacks using The Ultimate Dodge Mod completely negating damage.
+Streamlined Skyrim doesn't add tons of new enemies and bosses instead making combat more difficult in other ways.
+You are no longer allowed to save in combat and when your Stamina runs out you are unable to defend yourself and attack.
+With Open World Loot, you will see higher level enemies earlier and give the you a solid sense of progression as you level up.
+To make things more realistic, Flinching and Zxxclice Hitstop make your swings look and feel like they are actually hitting something.

+Roleplay

+Streamlined Skyrim has a number of mods that increase the roleplay options of your characters.
+The Realm of Lorkhan is used as the alternate start mod for its unique worldspace that offers optional attributes and boons to help flesh out your early game character.
+With Wintersun Faiths of Skyrim you are able to worship a deity of your choosing.
+Perhaps you'll worship Talos like a true Nord or maybe Boethiah if you revere the reclaimations.
+The mod Experience turns Skyrim into a true roleplaying game.
+You gain level experience from completeing quests and discovering locations.
+A smaller minimalistic mod called Skyrim's Got Talent allows your character to become a bard and boasts an immerisve progression system and new instrumental songs that fit right into the game.

+Quests

+To make sure you never run out of things to do, Streamlined Skyrim is equipped with some incredible quests.
+Vigilant and Unslaad add some Soulsborne flavor.
+Project AHO for all you Dunmer lovers.
+G.R.I.M for those who want repeatable creepy boss fights.
+Stendarr Rising for all the do-gooders of Skyrim.
+Vanilla questlines are overhauled with At Your Own Pace which gives the Main Questline, Thieves Guild Questline, Bard's College Questline and The College of Winterhold Questline reasonable breaks allowing you to do other quests without feeling like there is a time crunch.

+Followers

+Streamlined Skyrim comes with all of the best followers that the Skyrim modding community has to offer.
+From Lucien, to Inigo and from Hoth to Serena Dialogue addon you'll be sure to get your fill of unique followers.
+And we can't forget about the doggo companions: Gladys the Corgi, True Meeko and Vigilance Reborn.

 # Installation
 ### Prerequisites
 #### PC Specifications
-Aldrnari is meant to use every single inch of my computer, and here are my specs:
-  - I7-7700k
-  - 1080Ti Zotac - 11GB of VRAM
-  - 32GB of 3200mhz DDR4 RAM

-Full PC Part Picker setup is [here](https://fr.pcpartpicker.com/list/ZHQQgt).
-I would recommend atleast 8GB of VRAM for 1080p, and for 1440p you will need a minimum of 10GB of VRAM, although more is highly recommended.
-I do not have stable 60FPS on 1440p everywhere with my setup because, frankly, I do not care about framerate if combat is fluid and I can take sexy screenshots.
-The average is 60FPS with dips in 50FPS in very few areas at 1080p because my screen is a 3840x1080p (no I don't play in ultrawide, that's pointless and no support will be offered for that either).

-No performance options are available for now as this is a Beta; however, this may change at some point.
-If your PC does not meet the specifications required for this list, my other list, [QWEST!](https://github.com/SovnSkyrim/QWEST), will probably work for you.
-It's made so that everyone can play it.

-Disclaimer: Any questions regarding the specs and performance of the list will be redirected to here if you're asking me.
-I cannot stress how much I will not change the performance of the list.
-It is primarily made for screen-archery with innovative gameplay.
-You are free to modify the list once you have it to fit your frames dream, but I will not support you in doing so.
+Streamlined Skyrim is designed for low to mid tier systems and does not include an ENB (although you can add one.
+See Optional ENB)

+TerribleBrad’s System:

+GPU: Radeon RX 580 Series 8GB

+CPU Ryzen 6 2600

+RAM: 16 GB

+Storage: 500 GB SSD

+Fps: 55-60

 #### Size on Drive

-Aldrnari is a big list, it requires:
-  - Over 135GB for the Downloads folder
+  - Over 63.5 GB for the Downloads folder
-  - Over 200GB for the Installation folder
+  - Over 99.5 GB for the Installation folder
-  - an additional 25GB for the temporary files during Installation
+  - ~15 GB for temporary files

-So 360GB **minimum** is required.
+So 178 GB **minimum** is required.
 I cannot stress how much a SSD is needed for **at least** the game and the list.
-You can put your downloads in an HDD and it will only slow your installation process.
+You can put your downloads in an HDD so it will only slow your installation process.

 ### Pre-Installation